 After making his way down to the main feeding area, he takes in a fight as a muscular prisoner named Cyrus Gold (voiced by David Forseth) beats the stuffings out of another inmate before challenging someone else to fight him.
 Bruce decides to step in, but Cyrus refuses.
 Fortunately, Wayne agitates him by throwing a lunch tray at Gold’s head and begins their brawl.
 However, his true plan is set in motion as he ducks in time for Cyrus to accidentally punch another inmate.
 From there, it escalates into a full-blown riot as the guards try to get the situation under control while Bruce starts to sneak his way out.

-After subduing a guard and taking his uniform, he manages to lure the two remaining officials over with the horses as he fakes an Irish accent to inform them of the riot brewing inside.
-With his path to freedom cleared, he takes a horse and manages to escape Blackgate.
+After subduing a guard and taking his uniform, he manages to lure the two remaining officials away from the horses as he fakes an Irish accent to inform them of the riot brewing inside.
+With his path to freedom cleared, he takes a steed and manages to escape Blackgate.

 Meanwhile, Selena arrives at the Gotham Police Station.
 However, Harvey emerges and tells her in a rude tone that James isn’t available, since he’s over at the fairgrounds in preparation for the Gotham World’s Fair.
 As such, she takes her leave.